virtualzone/tubewarder/docs/Installation.md

 FROM weweave/tubewarder
 ADD my-custom-config.conf /opt/tubewarder/tubewarder.conf
 ```

+# Initial start
+You need to accept the License Agreement after the first start of Tubewarder.
+If you omit this step, all services will return a "Forbidden" (403) HTTP Status Code.

+To accept the terms, just browse to the web interface at port 8080 (http://localhost:8080) and tick the checkbox below the License Agreement.

 # Log Files
 If you're using the Docker image, you can find the log files in these locations: